dilshadjahagirdar/hardcodeDetector/README.md

-clone this repo.
+1.clone this repo.
-navigate to hardcodeDetector
+2.navigate to hardcodeDetector
-run below command (one time activity): sh local.sh add your work in mapping.json file. save the file run below command: sh run
+3.run below command (one time activity): sh local.sh
+4.add your work in mapping.json file.
+5.save the file
+6.run below command:
+sh run